siy/booter-injector/README.md

 Third goal is achieved by limiting injection support to constructor injection only and using **@ConfiguredBy** annotation.

-## Known limitations
-1. Variable argument list in constructor parameters may cause problems for the injector.
-Please, use plain arrays instead.

 ## Getting Started
 ### Adding dependency to Maven project
 (NOTE: library is not yet included into public Maven repos)